isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *All public*: If you're writing an aggregate bundle-of-variables without an invariant across those variables, then all the variables should be public.
 [Declare such classes `struct` rather than `class`](#Rc-struct)
 * *All protected*: [Avoid `protected` data](#Rh-protected).
-* *All private*: If you’re writing an type that maintains an invariant, then all the variables should be private – it should be encapsulated.
+* *All private*: If you’re writing a type that maintains an invariant, then all the variables should be private – it should be encapsulated.
   This is the vast majority of classes.

 ##### Example